dart-archive/www.dartlang.org/src/site/articles/js-dart-interop/index.markdown

 Then use pub install:

+{% prettify bash %}
 $ pub install
 Dependencies installed!
+{% endprettify %}

 For details about using pub, see the
 [pub documentation](http://pub.dartlang.org/doc).

-## Importing the library
+### Importing the library

 A Dart program can import the js library if it is running on the UI thread of the browser&mdash;that is, if the program imports dart:html.

 To import the js library, use the following code: